-As of March 7, 2014, a total of 21 patients had been dosed in the Phase I component of the study.
-Based on the latest patient enrollment rates, the Company still expects to complete the enrollment of Cohort 8 of the Phase I component of this study by the summer of 2014.
 The Company has initiated a protocol amendment that would allow the Company to continue dose escalation for the Phase I component of the study beyond Cohort 8 in the event MTD is not reached by the end of Cohort 8, as originally estimated.
 Without regulatory approval for the protocol amendment, the Company will not be able to enroll patients beyond Cohort 8.

-The Company continues to not have sufficient cash resources to see the entire European Phase I/II clinical study in Poland nor any part of the U.S. Phase I and Canadian Phase I study, if either or both is approved by regulators, through to completion.
-The Company has previously disclosed that it did expect to have sufficient cash to complete the Phase I portion of the European clinical study, provided the Company did not experience any unforeseen challenges and expenditures.
-The Company is currently dosing patients in Cohort 7.
+The Company continues to have insufficient cash resources to see the entire European Phase I/II clinical study in Poland nor any part of the U.S. Phase I study or, if approved by Health Canada, the Canadian Phase I study, through to completion.
+The Company has previously disclosed that it did expect to have sufficient cash to complete the Phase I portion of the European clinical study, provided the Company did not experience any unforeseen challenges and/or expenditures.
+The Company is currently dosing patients in Cohort 8.
 The Company originally estimated that the Phase I component of this study would enroll eight cohorts, as this was the number of cohorts estimated to be required to reach MTD.
 However, in the event the Company does receive regulatory approval for the protocol amendment but does not reach MTD at Cohort 8 as originally estimated, the Company will not have sufficient funds to complete the European Phase I trial for L-DOS47 in Poland.